Spoken Speech Enhancement using EEG: Abstract

-In this paper we demonstrate spoken speech enhancement using electroencephalography (EEG) signals using a generative adversarial network (GAN) based model and Long short-term Memory (LSTM) regression based model.
-Our results demonstrate that EEG features can be used to clean speech recorded in presence of background noise.
-We further observed that GAN based model demonstrated better EEG based speech enhancement results compared to LSTM regression based model.
+We compare our EEG based speech enhancement results with traditional log minimum mean-square error (MMSE) speech enhancement algorithm and our proposed methods demonstrate significant improvement in speech enhancement quality compared to the traditional method.
+Our overall results demonstrate that EEG features can be used to clean speech recorded in presence of background noise.
 To the best of our knowledge this is the first time a spoken speech enhancement is demonstrated using EEG features recorded in parallel with spoken speech.